MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 ```

 This example configures settings for the CAU clustered role on the cluster named CONTOSO-FC1.
 Time
-spans are specified for logging a warning or canceling the updating run if it is not completed.
+spans are specified for logging a warning or canceling the updating run if it isn't completed.
 The
 earliest date that an updating run can be triggered is 1/1/2012.
 Because the command specifies the
-*Force* parameter, the cmdlet runs without displaying confirmation prompts
+**Force** parameter, the cmdlet runs without displaying confirmation prompts

 ## PARAMETERS